pudly/schmopera-hugo/content/articles/dead-man-walking.md

 > Graham is a committed champion of _Dead Man Walking._

-In his Lyric Opera debut, bass-baritone [Ryan McKinny](/scene/people/ryan-mckinny/) stuns as death row convict Joseph De Rocher.
+In his debut with the role and at Lyric Opera, bass-baritone [Ryan McKinny](/scene/people/ryan-mckinny/) stuns as death row convict Joseph De Rocher.
 Vacillating between cynical detachment and raw fear, McKinny's De Rocher never feels trite or straightforward.
 When we first meet De Rocher, he's selfish and brusk, having invited Sister Helen to Angola with the goal of getting a sympathetic nun to help get his death sentence commuted.

 As the opera unfolds and his fate is irrevocably sealed, our original estimation of De Rocher is challenged - he still won't admit his guilt but we also start to see his shame, his frustrated regret, and his human need for connection.
 It is a testament both to the dramatic arc of the libretto and McKinny's nuanced performance that by the end of the work, De Rocher's deathbed confession and final line, ("I love you"), feel neither predictable nor saccharine.